centurytx/JADEpy/README.md

 # JADEpy

-A slim python package for accessing the JADE database.
+A slim python library for accessing the JADE database in python application or Jupyter notebooks.